 2) If Our Competitors Don’t Have It, We Don’t Need It

 One of the important things not to say at work, copying competitors is never a winning strategy.

 Think about it: if you can figure out what competitors aren’t doing, you can fill that niche.

-Innovation comes from looking at the flip side, and you shouldn't utter these words to yourself, forget speaking it out loud in front of your colleagues.
+Innovation comes from looking at the flip side, and you shouldn’t utter these words to yourself, forget speaking them out loud in front of your colleagues.
 The whole purpose of observing competitors is trying to go one better.

 Some phrases instantly change the way people see us.
 They cast us in a negative light.
 This phrase makes you sound lazy and resistant to change.
 Technology is changing fast.
 Things current six months ago are now passé.

-4) No problem
+4) No Problem